-Cocoa is the leading smallholder cash crop in Ghana's High Forest Zone, yet the vulnerability of many cocoa farming households is rising as a result of declining yields and rising exposure to climate shocks and disease.
-To sustain a basic standard of living many smallholders are consequently extensifying cocoa by establishing new cocoa farms in the forest fringe; thereby, making cocoa the leading driver of deforestation in Ghana.
+Cocoa is the leading smallholder cash crop in Ghana's High Forest Zone.
+However, the vulnerability of many cocoa farming households is rising as a result of declining yields and rising exposure to climate shocks and disease.
+To sustain a basic standard of living, many smallholders are consequently extensifying cocoa by establishing new cocoa farms at the forest fringe; thereby, making cocoa the leading driver of deforestation in Ghana.
 Intensifying cocoa production has therefore become integral to Ghana's climate change mitigation and adaptation programs.

-CIFOR, SNV and ICRAF seek to support these policy priorities by enabling farmers to adopt climate smart cocoa practices and technologies.
+CIFOR, SNV and ICRAF seek to support these policy priorities by enabling farmers to adopt climate-smart cocoa practices and technologies.
 This will be achieved by designing and implementing locally appropriate capacity development activities and institutionalizing social learning structures.
-This will encourage and enable 15,000 cocoa smallholders to adopt cocoa rehabilitation packages and integrate shade crops and trees into young full sun cocoa.
+This will encourage and enable 15,000 cocoa smallholders to adopt cocoa rehabilitation packages and integrate shade crops and trees into young full-sun cocoa.
 To prevent future extensification of cocoa into forest margins, the project will also revitalize dormant Community Resource Managed Areas (CREMAs).
-This will contribute to restoring and improving existing natural resource governance structures needed to effectively protect and manage in particular unprotected off-reserve forestland contained within those CREMAs, as well as embed the project's development objectives into locally-owned planning processes.
+This will contribute to restoring and improving existing natural resource governance structures needed to effectively protect and manage in particular unprotected off-reserve forestland contained within those CREMAs.
+In addition, it will embed the project's development objectives into locally owned planning processes.